FinchMoscow/AnimatedBar/README.md

         val icon = item.icon

         // itemId has been already cast to Int,
-        // so we can check it the same way we usually do for menus. when (itemId) {
+        // so we can check it the same way we usually do for menus when (itemId) {
             R.id.menu_item_1 -> {
                 // Do something